DelphinusLab/zkwasm-book/c4_cloud/README.md

 </picture>
 </p>

-Hit the Verify on Chain button, sign the transaction, in some time the transaction receipt should should produce a successful on chain verification.<br>
+Hit the Verify on Chain button, sign the transaction, in some time the transaction receipt should produce a successful on chain verification.<br>

 <p align="center">